-we can suppress/cancel the combined gradient for the "shared token subspace."
-This forms the basis for our in-group transformation mechanism to restore token-level symmetry (exchangeability).
+the combined gradient at that shared position cancels exactly.
+For length-averaged GSPO, $\widetilde W_{i,t^\star}=\widetilde{s}_i/|y_i|$ explicitly carries length normalization, so the constraint directly corresponds to the true token-gradient coefficient.
+This forms the theoretical basis for how our within-group transformation restores token-level symmetry, or exchangeability.

-\paragraph{Gradients on Non-shared Tokens Generally Not Zero.} However, for general tokens, $\mathbf{g}_{i,t}(\theta)$ differs across trajectories and time steps, so \eqref{eq:grad_vec_sum} is a weighted sum of \emph{vectors} in different directions.
-Even if the scalar constraint \eqref{eq:orth_cond} holds, it does not imply that these different direction vectors will fully cancel.
+\paragraph{Non-shared token gradients are generally nonzero.} For generic tokens, however, $\mathbf{g}_{i,t}(\theta)$ differs across trajectories and time steps.
+Thus, \eqref{eq:grad_vec_sum} is a weighted sum of vectors pointing in different directions.
+Even if the scalar constraint \eqref{eq:orth_cond} holds, these different vectors need not cancel completely.
 Formally,

-unless all $\mathbf{g}_{i,t}(\theta)$ are collinear and the coefficients strictly match, which is an extremely rare degenerate case.
+unless all $\mathbf{g}_{i,t}(\theta)$ are collinear and the coefficients are exactly matched, which is a highly degenerate case.

-Thus, the role of \eqref{eq:orth_cond} is not to "make the update zero," but to \emph{selectively} eliminate/suppress the systematic drift of tokens that repeat within the group, are weakly correlated with rewards, and have highly consistent gradient directions.
-This reduces learning tax and delays entropy collapse, while not blocking the learning signal for truly reward-related decision tokens.
+Therefore, the role of \eqref{eq:orth_cond} is not to make the update zero.
+Rather, it \emph{selectively} removes or suppresses systematic drift from tokens that repeatedly appear within the group, are weakly correlated with the reward, and have highly aligned gradient directions.
+This reduces the learning tax and slows entropy collapse while preserving learning signals for genuinely reward-relevant decision tokens.

-\section{Learning Tax: Cumulative Effects of Ineffective Updates and Their Severe Consequences}
+\section{Learning tax: accumulated ineffective updates and their consequences}

-\paragraph{Background and Definition (For Appendix Consistency).} In sequence-based reinforcement learning fine-tuning with terminal rewards (e.g., group-relative methods and their variants), we define \emph{ineffective updates} or \emph{learning tax} as: parameters being continuously updated, but these updates statistically \textbf{do not bring net gains in the desired capability}, and may even be unrelated to the objective.
-This primarily manifests in lower signal-to-noise ratio (SNR) of gradient signals, misalignment of update directions with true credit allocation, and large updates being absorbed by clipping/constraining mechanisms without resulting in effective progress.
-When such ineffective updates accumulate during training, they lead to systemic consequences in optimization dynamics, capability generalization, memory stability, and engineering costs.
-Below is an easy-to-understand section-wise discussion.
+\paragraph{Background and definition.} In sequence-based reinforcement-learning fine-tuning with terminal rewards, including group-relative methods and their variants, we define \emph{ineffective updates}, or the \emph{learning tax}, as parameter updates that continue to occur but statistically \textbf{do not produce a net gain in the target capability}; they may even be unrelated to the target.
+This mainly appears as a lower signal-to-noise ratio (SNR) of the gradient, a mismatch between the update direction and true credit assignment, and large updates that are absorbed by clipping or constraint mechanisms without making useful progress.
+When such ineffective updates accumulate during training, they have systematic consequences for optimization dynamics, capability generalization, memory stability, and engineering cost.
+We discuss these consequences below.